groupdocs/reference.groupdocs.com/content/sites/groupdocs/signature/english/net/groupdocs.signature.domain/documentresultsignature/_index.md

 **Learn more**

-* More about signing documents withing arhives using GroupDocs.Signature: [How to sign documents withing archives using C#](https://docs.groupdocs.com/signature/net/signing-archive-documents/)
+* More about signing documents withing archives using GroupDocs.Signature: [How to sign documents withing archives using C#](https://docs.groupdocs.com/signature/net/signing-archive-documents/)

 ### See Also